NoahYasbin/stat184-activity15/README.md

 # stat184-activity15

 # What is in this file
-This repository is used for STAT 184 Activity 15 (GitHub Practice).
+This repository is used for STAT 184 Activity 15.
 It stores my work for Activity 14 and shows that I can use GitHub for version control, including branches, issues, commits, and pull requests.

 # Data